polarityio/hostio/README.md

 ## Host.io Configuration Options

 ### API Key
-An API key fro Host.io is required in order to utilize the service.
+An API key from Host.io is required in order to utilize the service.
 To obtain a free API Key you can sign up below:

 Register for a free account (Max 1000 lookups per month) at the following URL: https://host.io/signup